mgifford/drupal-security/src/code.rst

   Drupal to clean strings on output.
 Any variable in a template or HTML output should pass through one of these.

-* Protect yourself from SQL Injection through leverage Drupal's `database abstraction layer`_.
+* Protect yourself from SQL Injection through leveraging Drupal's `database abstraction layer`_.

 * Use :phpdoc:`preg_replace_callback` rather than :phpdoc:`preg_replace` as the